apnadkarni/blt/man/datatable.rst

 *tableName* **row indices** ?\ *switches* ...\ ? ?\ *pattern* ...\ ?

-  Returns the indices of the rows whose labels match any *pattern*.
+  Returns the indices of the row whose labels match any *pattern*.
-  *Switches* can be any of the following:
+  *Pattern* is a glob-style pattern to match.
+Matching is done in a fashion similar to that TCL **glob** command.  *Switches* can be any of the following:

   **-duplicates**
-    Return only the indices of the duplicate row labels.
+    Return only the indices of rows with duplicate labels.

 *tableName* **row join** *srcTable* ?\ *switches* ...\ ?